Neural network identifiability for a family of sigmoidal nonlinearities

-The proof consists of three steps that we call \emph{amalgamation}, \emph{input splitting}, and \emph{input anchoring}, and involves the use of analytic continuation, graph-theoretic constructions, and Ratner's orbit closure theorem \cite{Ratner1991} from the theory of Lie groups, the latter two of which are novel tools in this context and signify a radical departure from Fefferman's proof technique in \cite{Fefferman1994}.
+The proof consists of three steps that we call \emph{amalgamation}, \emph{input splitting}, and \emph{input anchoring}, and involves the use of analytic continuation, graph-theoretic constructions, and Kronecker's theorem \cite{Kronecker1884}, the latter two of which are novel tools in this context and signify a significant departure from Fefferman's proof technique in \cite{Fefferman1994}.
 We now briefly describe the proof of Theorem \ref{LITheoremIntro} according to the aforementioned program.
 Suppose that $\mathcal{N}_1,\dots, \mathcal{N}_n$ are pairwise non-isomorphic neural networks satisfying the no-clones condition.
 For the sake of simplicity of this informal discussion, we assume that $L_1=L_2=\dots=L_n$, $D_0^1=D_0^2=\dots=D_0^n=1$, and $D_{L_1}^1=D_{L_2}^2=\dots=D_{L_n}^n=1$.
-By way of contradiction, we suppose that there exists a nontrivial linear combination such that $ \lambda_0\bm{1}(x)+\sum_{j=1}^n \lambda_j \mathcal{N}_j^\sigma(x)=0$, for all $x\in\R$. \emph{Amalgamation}: In Section III we construct a neural network $\mathcal{M}\in \mathscr{N}^{1,n}_{nc}$, called the amalgam of $\{\mathcal{N}_j\}_{j = 1}^n$, containing each $\mathcal{N}_j$ as a subnetwork.
-In particular, we have ${(\outmapNOadap{\mathcal{M}}{\sigma})}_j=\outmapNOadap{\mathcal{N}_j}{\sigma}$, for all $j\in\{1,\dots,n\}$.
-The linear dependence of $\{\outmapNOadap{\mathcal{N}_j}{\sigma}\}_{j = 1}^n\cup \{\bm{1}\}$ thus translates to
+By way of contradiction, we suppose that there exists a nontrivial linear combination such that $ \lambda_0\bm{1}(x)+\sum_{j=1}^n \lambda_j \mathcal{N}_j^\sigma(x)=0$, for all $x\in\R$.